cliff1976/mahlzeit/_posts/2019-01-01-trattoria-sorano.md

 layout: single
 title:  "Trattoria Sorano"
 date: 2019-01-01
-tags: italian lunch altstadt
+tags: italian altstadt dinner
-excerpt:
+excerpt: A new challenger enters the ring!
 ---

 Let's call it "Altstadt-adjacent."
 It's really close to the Altstadt.
 It's got an Altstadt postal code.
 Haven't tried them for lunch yet, but a walk-in table for two and a 10-top work dinner both were pleasant experiences (if a little crowded).